Interim NHS England Gender Dysphoria Protocol and Guideline 2013/14 – CPAG Approved 12th July 2013

 As part of the above guidelines patient’s have the right to choose which of the clinics they are referred to, no matter where they live.
 There are seven adult Gender Identity Clinics (GICs) available in England.
 You can find details of these clinics on our NHS Gender Identity clinics (England) information page.

 Sometimes there can be a barrier where the GP may not be experienced or supportive for the patient when they approach them for the first time to help access Gender Identity Services.
-A Register of Transgender Friendly Doctors and Medical Centres in the UK has been produced by ‘Transfigurations’, where you can search to see if there is one listed in your area.
+Gender GP has created a downloadable guide for professionals and patients.

 This combines best practice from leading centres of excellence worldwide with our significant experience of providing affirmative care to this patient cohort.